© Commerce Is Digital, All rights reserved, 2022

 Please note that in many cases, it is not enough to show the overall order status, and you may also display the status per order item.

-Do we like it or not, but the rate of returns and cancelations is quite high in Ecommerce, especially in consumer goods and fashion categories.
+Whether we like it or not, the rate of returns and cancelations is quite high in Ecommerce, especially in consumer goods and fashion categories.
 Making cancelation and return policies clear and transparent builds trust and lets a buyer place the order without fear.
 Despite its importance, the research has found that the return processes cause most usability issues.

 Clearly specifying steps in the return process and the next step to take, as shown in the examples here, removes confusion, reduces support cost, and develops customer loyalty.
 If some products cannot be returned, it should be specified in the return policy and on the order details page.